sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 #### Count words, lines, and characters (For Macs)

  **`wc`** is a command that allows you to count words and lines in a text file.
-It can be used with flags.
+It can be used with flags. (`wc` is short for "word count", though it can be used to count lines and characters, too.)

 1. Use  `wc -w greetings.txt` to count the number of words in `greetings.txt`.
 	-  In the statement above, `wc` is our verb, while the flag `-w` is our adverb and `greetings.txt`  is the object